QUESTIONS ABOUT THE PROGRAM

 students who assisting or tutoring first-year students in the beginning courses.

 ||To a certain extent it depends on the course.
 There is the most homework in AEC

-class, but most of the courses are designed for work to be completed during class times.
-One credit of lab
+of the courses are designed for at least some of the work to be completed during class times in spite of their